epsilon537/boxlambda/docs/software/boxlambda-os/forth/core.md

 is stored in `VariablesPointer`.
 In other words, `VariablesPointer` acts like a *here* pointer for core variables.
 The corresponding Word is `ramvar-here`.

-The Forth Core code base relies heavily on GNU assembler preprocessing macros and symbols.
+The Forth Core code base relies heavily on GNU assembler pre-processing macros and symbols.
 The following preprocessor symbols play an important role in the Forth core:

 - `CoreDictionaryStart`: Core dictionary entry point.